Cal Poly Maritime Academy: History

-In 1939 the California Nautical School adopted the name, the California Maritime Academy.
+In 1939 the California Nautical School adopted the name California Maritime Academy.
 By 1940, the academy was granting Bachelor of Science degrees and Naval Reserve commissions to its graduates; this step marked the beginning of the transition from the status of trade school to college.
 In 1943, the academy moved to its present location in Vallejo, California.

 In the 1970s, after surviving another round of budget cuts and calls for the academy's abolition, California Maritime Academy became a four-year institution.
 The 1970s also marked the time when the first minority and female cadets graduated from California Maritime Academy.

 In 1995, California Maritime Academy became the twenty-second campus of the California State University system.
 The new affiliation improved the academy's funding prospects considerably.
-The current training vessel is the T.S.
-Golden Bear III; it is the third training ship to carry that name.
+The current training vessel is the TS Golden Bear III; it is the third training ship to carry that name.

-In September 2015, the California State University Board of Trustees approved a new name, the California State University Maritime Academy.
+In September 2015, the California State University Board of Trustees approved a new name, California State University Maritime Academy.

 In 2024, the California State University system voted to integrate the university with California Polytechnic State University, San Luis Obispo, citing significant financial challenges and a 31% decline in enrollment over the past seven years at Cal Maritime.
-The integration took place in July 2025, and the land-based part of the school was renamed "Cal Poly, Solano Campus" and the sea-based school was renamed "Cal Poly Maritime Academy".
+The integration took place in July 2025.
+The land-based part of the school was renamed Cal Poly Solano Campus and the sea-based school was renamed Cal Poly Maritime Academy.